jingconan/GAD/README.md

 If you are interested in our recent publications (see below) on network anomaly detection and want to use them as references, please cite the repository [SADIT](https://github.com/hbhzwj/SADIT)/[GAD](https://github.com/hbhzwj/GAD) together with:

+Wang, Jing, et al. "Network anomaly detection: A survey and comparative analysis of stochastic and deterministic methods."
+Decision and Control (CDC), 2013 IEEE 52nd Annual Conference on.
+IEEE, 2013.

 Jing Wang and I. Ch.
 Paschalidis, "***Statistical Traffic Anomaly Detection in Time-Varying Communication Networks***", IEEE Transactions on Control of Network Systems, in print.